Ukhnaagiin Khürelsükh: Foreign policy

-He has also served as a mediator between Japan and North Korea.
+Khürelsükh has served as a mediator between Japan and North Korea.
 Khürelsükh made an official visit to Japan in December 2018 and met Prime Minister Shinzo Abe to reiterate close bilateral cooperation as part of a Japan-Mongolia Summit Meeting.
-Following the summit meeting the signing of the “Memorandum of Cooperation Between the Ministry of the Environment of Japan and the Ministry of Environment and Tourism of Mongolia on Environmental Cooperation” took place in the presence of the two leaders, and a Japan-Mongolia joint statement and fact sheet for the “Japan-Mongolia Mid-term Action Plan for a Strategic Partnership” were also issued.
+Following the summit meeting, the signing of the “Memorandum of Cooperation Between the Ministry of the Environment of Japan and the Ministry of Environment and Tourism of Mongolia on Environmental Cooperation” took place in the presence of the two leaders, and a Japan-Mongolia joint statement and fact sheet for the “Japan-Mongolia Mid-term Action Plan for a Strategic Partnership” were also issued.
 The two sides also discussed about the New Ulaanbaatar International Airport.

-Khürelsükh has also contributed to bilateral relations with South Korea, choosing South Korea as one of his first official trips abroad.
+Khürelsükh has contributed to bilateral relations with South Korea, choosing South Korea as one of his first official trips abroad.
 In January 2018, Khürelsükh spent three days in South Korea, accompanied by 7 cabinet ministers, and met with the president of South Korea Moon Jae-in and the prime minister of South Korea Lee Nak-yon.

 Khürelsükh represented the Mongolian Government at the 73rd session of the United Nations General Assembly, addressing the General debate to raise issues such as inequality, human rights, and climate change.
 A little over a year after he was appointed, Khürelsükh survived a no confidence vote amid a corruption scandal implicating high-level politicians.
 In a council meeting the previous month, Khürelsükh demanded that several high-ranking officials step down for various reasons, including incompetence, resulting in the vote to oust him from office.

-Khürelsükh led his Mongolian People's Party to a landslide victory in the parliamentary election on 24 June 2020.
+Khürelsükh led his party to a landslide victory in the parliamentary election on 24 June 2020.
 In his election campaign, he noted that Mongolia would become an energy independent country from Russia.
 He and his party are credited for having successfully reduced air pollution in the country's capital, championing the Constitutional reform, and keeping the country relatively safe from the COVID-19 pandemic.
 However, he resigned from his post on 21 January 2021, citing street protests against public health service shortcomings.
-Khürelsükh continued to serve as member of parliament, representing Khentii province in the State Great Khural.
+He was succeeded by MPP lawmaker Luvsannamsrain Oyun-Erdene on 27 January 2021.
+Khürelsükh continued to serve as a member of parliament, representing Khentii Province in the State Great Khural.